YashshreeDhole/dbprograms2023/README.md

-It contains the data of moblie like its brand, colur and so on in txt file. the main file contains connection and some question and its answers.
+It contains the data of moblie like its brand, colur and so on in txt file.
+The main file contains connection and some question and its answers.
+The language here used is python to solve the problems.